AleZonta/AlphaParameter/README.md

-## Comparison between two human-like movementsgenerators based on environmental features
+## Comparison between two human-like movementsgenerators based on environmental feature

 Preference between total distance or attractiveness of the environment The modification of the parameter alpha in Equation 5 in the paper is very important for the two A*